How to Recover Data If You Lose or Forget Your BitLocker Password?

-Updated on June 27, 2023 by Admin to BitLocker Data Recovery
+Updated on January 8, 2026 by Admin to BitLocker Data Recovery

 We need to remember a variety of different types of passwords, such as bank card passwords, email passwords, computer user passwords and disk encryption passwords (BitLocker password), etc., and for security reasons, we have to regularly modify the various passwords, which cause us to often forget passwords.
 If one day we lose or forgot the BitLocker password for a BitLocker encrypted drive, you can try the following solution to access your lost data.

-If you cannot find the BitLocker recovery key, please refer to What is BitLocker recovery key and how to find BitLocker recovery key?
+If you cannot find the BitLocker recovery key, please refer to: What is BitLocker recovery key and how to find BitLocker recovery key?

 Solution 2: Retrieve BitLocker Recovery Password with BitLocker Recovery Password Viewer.